-Tom Panoff focuses his practice on complex commercial litigation involving financial services and FinTech companies, antitrust matters and other high-stakes commercial cases.
-He practices before trial and appellate courts around the country as well as handles investigations by federal and state regulators.
+Tom Panoff focuses his practice on complex commercial litigation involving financial services and fintech companies, antitrust matters and other high-stakes commercial cases.
+He practices before trial and appellate courts around the country, having litigated matters in over 30 states and approximately half of the 94 U.S. district courts.
+Tom also frequently conducts internal investigations for companies and boards of directors, as well as handles investigations by federal and state regulators.
 In addition, Tom regularly counsels clients on corporate governance and advises alternative investment funds on evaluating litigation exposure for assets.

-Tom’s wide-ranging financial services practice covers complex litigation and multi-defendant class actions and mass actions involving mortgage securitization, RICO, fraud, conspiracy, Ponzi schemes, corporate veil piercing, anti-money laundering, Mortgage Electronic Registration Systems (MERS), mergers and acquisitions, qui tam, and numerous consumer statutes (e.g., FCRA, FDCPA, RESPA, TCPA, TILA, etc.).
-Tom also regularly advises FinTech companies on legislative, compliance, regulatory and litigation matters.
+Tom’s wide-ranging financial services practice covers complex litigation and multi-defendant class actions and mass actions involving mortgage securitization, RICO, fraud, conspiracy, discrimination, Ponzi schemes, corporate veil piercing, anti-money laundering, broker-dealer disputes, Mortgage Electronic Registration Systems (MERS), mergers and acquisitions, qui tam, and numerous consumer statutes (e.g., FCRA, FDCPA, RESPA, TCPA, TILA, etc.).
+Tom also regularly advises fintech companies on legislative, compliance, regulatory and litigation matters.

 Tom’s antitrust practice, which frequently involves representing financial institutions, includes criminal antitrust investigations before the Department of Justice and foreign competition authorities and civil lawsuits involving alleged price fixing, market allocation, attempted monopolization and tying.
 Tom also has extensive experience in merger review matters.